-Leana: Moreover, we are moving away from journal-based metrics-specifically the Journal Impact Factor-as

-Declaration on Research Assessment (DORA), which is a worldwide initiative designed to improve the ways in which the outputs of scholarly research are evaluated.
+Leana: Moreover, we are moving away from journal-based metrics-specifically the Journal Impact Factor-as the sole measure of quality and impact.
+As part of these efforts, in May 2022, Wiley became a signatory of the Declaration on Research Assessment (DORA), which is a worldwide initiative designed to improve the ways in which the outputs of scholarly research are evaluated.